marciomonzon/sends-email-process/README.md

 # Email Notification Service
-<p>This project is a Email Notification Service made for stuying purpose.
+<p>This project is a Email Notification Service made for studying purpose.
 This should not be use in a Prod Env.</p>

 ## Stack
 * .NET 8;